Health Information Administration Certificate

 Admissions and Advising

-The Department of Health Management and Informatics at the University of Central Florida offers a graduate health information administration certificate that is 20 credit hours beyond the master’s degree.
+The School of Global Health Management and Informatics at the University of Central Florida offers a graduate health information administration certificate that is 20 credit hours beyond the master’s degree.
 Admission is restricted to students currently working toward their Master of Science in Health Care Informatics or to those who have graduated with that degree.

 Students will be accepted based on the evaluation of their abilities, their past academic performance, work experience and career goals.
 Only the most qualified students will be admitted to the program.
 Furthermore, personal phone interviews may be used as part of the evaluation process.